markuslindenberg/aprspi/README.md

 ## Design

 The main design goals are robustness and tight integration of all included components.
-The device can be switched off / lose power without the possibility of filesystem corruption.
+The device can be switched off / lose power without filesystem corruption.

 * The SD card image only contains a FAT32 partition.
-* The root filesystem is run from initramfs and is mounted read-only.
-All mutable configuration resides on the Raspberry Pi FAT32 partition (mounted on `/boot/`).
+* The root filesystem is run from initramfs and will be reset after each reboot.
-* `/var` and `/tmp` are tmpfs filesystems.
+* All mutable configuration resides on the Raspberry Pi FAT32 partition (mounted on `/boot/`).
+The mount point is managed by automount and unmounted after 5 seconds of inactivity.

 ## Included Services